AreebaFatimaa/foundations-homework-/README.md

-#foundations homeworks
+#foundations homework 6
-soma asked us to upload our homework and so we did because we love soma and we do what he says
+Soma asked us to upload our homework & so we did because we love soma and we do what he says

-#1: billionaires and animals
-#2: beers and dogs
+This homework shows some ways of looking at billionaires and animals.
+The opportunity created for political commentary by putting these two labels in the same folder, is totally coincidental ;)